broadinstitute/wfl/docs/md/terra.md

 6. Limit dependencies.

-    WFL depends on a Java runtime, `boot-clj` to manage dependencies, Google Cloud SDK to deploy to Google App Engine (GAE).
+    WFL depends on a Java runtime,
+    and Gnu make
+    and the Clojure CLI
+    to manage dependencies.
     Of course, it also pulls in numerous Clojure and Java libraries at build time, and sources WDL files from the `dsde-pipelines` repository.
-A programmer needs only clone the `wfl` Git repositories, and run `boot-clj`
+    A programmer need only install Clojure,
+    clone the `wfl` Git repository,
+    and run `make`
     to bootstrap WFL from source.
-And `boot-clj` is a single file: its own installer.

-    Similarly, `boot build` builds WFL, and `boot deploy` deploys it to GAE.

-    WFL attempts to be self-describing and self-documenting.
-It includes monitoring and diagnostic modules for tracking workload progress and debugging failures.

 ## WFL server